giyasht/Algorithms/README.md

  - Create a pull request and wait for your pull request to be merged.
 ## Things to keep in mind while contributing
  - Make sure the algorithm you are contributing is not already there in the repo otherwise your PR will not be merged.
- - ALso include problem statement in your algorithm file.
+ - Also include problem statement in your algorithm file.
  - Contribute in the correct folder only.